arunmghosh/stayPositive/README.md

 inadvertent collusion (greedy is a best response to greedy).
 Nonetheless, the positive difference from random still suggests deliberate choices made to improve the score.

+RULE UPDATE: To address greedy collusion, I added an option to add a rule where diamond cards have zero intrinsic value, so a diamond played on top of a diamond gives zero instead of the product of the two card values.
+This nerf to the greedy strategy improved the DQN win rate in 6-9 player games to nearly 50%.

 ## Approach

 ### 1. Data Formulation